Reds vs. Yankees MLB Betting Odds, Trends & Prediction

-The Cincinnati Reds head to the Bronx to face the New York Yankees on Tuesday night at 7:05 PM ET.
-It’s Game 1 of a three-game set.
+The Cincinnati Reds remain in the Bronx to face the New York Yankees on Wednesday night at 7:05 PM ET.
+It’s Game 2 of a three-game set.
 Keep reading for our Reds vs. Yankees betting prediction.

 Can the Reds win the game outright as money-line road underdogs?